Aquinas at a Glance

 Why We Do It

 The Catholic Church is changing.
-As fewer vowed religious are able to sustain health care and education ministries, we must acknowledge their successors will be different, and we must educate those successors so they understand the breadth and depth of the ministries they assume.
+As fewer vowed religious are able to sustain health care and education ministries, we must acknowledge that their successors will be different, and we must educate those successors so they understand the breadth and depth of the ministries they assume.

 As fewer priests are able to meet needs of their parish communities, we must work to prepare and train the lay ministers who will counsel the grieving, minister to the sick, and comfort the lonely.
 And we must do it in a model in which the ordained, the vowed and the laity work together to enhance one another’s gifts.